 Trick or treating is not quite popular in Greece yet, but if you find yourself longing for some candy, make sure to visit one of the pastry shops in the city center.
 It might be a good chance for you to get a sweet taste of Athenian gastronomy.

 Local Tips for Your Trip To Athens in October

 Our readers are asking and we here at Athens By Locals are more than happy to answer.
 In this section, we’ll provide some useful insight into what traveling to Athens in October is like and what you should expect on your city break.

 Is October a good time to travel to Greece?

 October is actually one of the best times of the year to visit Greece.
-The summertime crowds are gone and hotel prices are significantly cheaper not only in Athens but also in the popular island destinations like Mykonos, Santorini, Crete, and Corfu.
+The summertime crowds are gone, and hotel prices are significantly lower in Athens and popular island destinations like Mykonos, Santorini, Crete, and Corfu.

 How many hours of daylight does Athens have in October?

 Athens is quite sunny and bright, even in October.
 The length of the day in Greece in October is just over 11 hours with around 5 hours of sunshine on average.